Josephine Ochoa: Nuestra Belleza Latina 2016

 Ochoa was chosen by the producers to compete in the first "All-Star" season of Nuestra Belleza Latina.
-The Nuestra Belleza Latina 2016 season premiered on February 28, 2016, and after several elimination rounds, she made it to the Top 12 girls and entered the Mansion of beauty.
+The Nuestra Belleza Latina 2016 season premiered on February 28, 2016, and after several elimination rounds, she made it to the Top 12 girls and entered the Mansion of Beauty.
 On May 1, 2016, Ochoa was eliminated from the competition for not receiving enough votes to continue in NBL VIP and finished in 7th place.

 Humanitarian work

 Ochoa hosted Heroinas de Hoy, an award show that recognizes women doing good work for the Latin community.
-In response to passionate advocacy for raising awareness to children affected by cancer, the Junior Foundation awarded Ochoa accolades for the children's whose lives have been made better by her advocacy work.
-For speaking on issues affecting the Central American immigrant community, Ochoa received a special recognition by the Consulate-General of Guatemala in Los Angeles.
-From conducting toy-drives for underprivileged children and participating with non-profits, the Senate of California, awarded Ochoa a special recognition, thanking her for her avid altruistic work.
+In response to her passionate advocacy for raising awareness for children affected by cancer, the Junior Foundation awarded Ochoa accolades for the children whose lives have been made better by her advocacy work.
+For speaking on issues affecting the Central American immigrant community, Ochoa received special recognition from the Consulate-General of Guatemala in Los Angeles.
+From conducting toy drives for underprivileged children and participating with non-profits, the Senate of California, awarded Ochoa special recognition, thanking her for her avid altruistic work.

-In 2015, Josephine founded a project called Misión Guatemala with the purpose of helping underprivileged children in Guatemala.
-Their mission is to raise donations and provide assistance to children by donating school supplies, food and hygiene kits to for the villages within the country.
+In 2015, Josephine founded a project called Misión Guatemala to help underprivileged children in Guatemala.
+Their mission is to raise donations and provide assistance to children by donating school supplies, food and hygiene kits to the villages within the country.